mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/networked/index.md

 After the CLI successfully installs the components, you must wait for all `HelmReleases` to deploy.

-The Kommander installation is a multi-step process: Flux installs first, then the Git repository spins up permiting Flux to consume further `HelmReleases` from that repository.
+The Kommander installation is a multi-step process: Flux installs first, then the Git repository spins up permitting Flux to consume further `HelmReleases` from that repository.

 After running the install command, `HelmReleases` begin to appear on the cluster.